-More than 10 million women work full time in the UK1.
-Almost 47% of the US workforce are women2.
-In Australia, women now make up 61.5% of the workforce3.
-And the population of working French women increased to more than 13.6 million in 20224.
+Almost 47% of the US workforce are women.
+More than 10 million women work full time in the UK.
+In Australia, women now make up 61.5% of the workforce.
+And the population of working French women increased to more than 13.6 million in 2022.